Skip to content

 8. Conversation threads

-You shouldn’t need to flip between different apps just to send messages to your coworkers.
+You shouldn’t need to flip between different apps just to send messages to coworkers.
 You need to connect with your team immediately if something comes up or if you need more clarification.

 Platforms like OpenPhone help you collaborate with your team without hopping between different tools.
 All call recordings, texts, and voice messages stay in a single thread so everyone knows where to look for past conversations.